QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/1/b/b.md

     effectively address any concerns with your data that reviewers or critics bring up.
 -   others may require it.
-If you ever apply for an NSF grant, for example, you will have to create a data management plan.
+If you ever apply for an NSF grant, for example, you will have to create a data management plan (DMP).
 -   your future self will thank you.
 Research projects take many years to complete.
 By organizing and documenting your data systematically throughout, you will still be able to understand it years along.